Nelson Marchezan Júnior: Removal from mayoralty

 In February 2021, the State Court of Accounts published a report about the Municipal Department of Water and Sewage (DMAE).
 According to the court, Marchezan Júnior acted with “conduct contrary to the public interest, unreasonable and imprudent" in its management in order to privatize it.
 As a result, services provided by DMAE were harmed, implicating an increase in interruptions in the distribution of water of more than 40% compared to the year prior, with the previous administration.
 The report also recounts how the mayor procrastinated on the contracting of essential services for the business, even after repeated warnings by managers.
-In the four years that it was ran by Marchezan Júnior's administration, DMAE had budgeting losses that increased to R$41 million real, as a consequence of the attitudes of the government towards DMAE.
-Along with not hiring the services, he himself denied the replacement of personnel at the entity and took away it's autonomy so that it could not replace them itself.
+In the four years that it was run by Marchezan Júnior's administration, DMAE had budgeting losses that increased to R$41 million real, as a consequence of the attitudes of the government towards DMAE.
+Along with not hiring the services, he himself denied the replacement of personnel at the entity and took away its autonomy so that it could not replace them itself.